-Earlier WhatsApp was quite hackable as it lacked any security protocols.
+Earlier WhatsApp was quite hackable as security protocols were absent.
 Anyone using the same wifi connection could intercept the connection and send and receive messages.
 Only last April (2016) WhatsApp enabled end to end encryption using a fairly new algorithm called the Signal Protocol.
 This algorithm only encrypts the content of the message, however identity and time of message is stored as plaintext on WhatsApp servers.

-The end to end encryption is done using a 256 bit (60 digit) key.
-Although fairly crackable by all governments, it can be said that this level of security is optimum for public usage.
+The end to end encryption uses a 256 bit (60 digit) key.
+Although fairly crackable by all governments, it is safe to say that this level of security is optimum for public usage.
 The limit of 40 bit encryption is not applicable on WhatsApp as it does not fall under ISPs and is instead classified as over the top (OTT) service, which is not regulated as of now.

 On 29th June, 2016 a Gurugram based activist Sudhir Yadav filed a PIL at the Supreme Court alleging national security lapses.
 A bench of Chief Justice T S Thakur and Justice A M Khanwilkar rejected the PIL, and directed him to approach the government or the TRAI.16

 Over all the expectation of privacy from public channels is very low.
-If one has to communicate super sensitive messages it is best done through custom made softwares or apps.
+If one has to communicate super sensitive messages it is best to do it through custom made softwares or apps.
 Hoping that with more and more sensitisation in these topics, situation shall improve.